DaveTheMonitor/DaveTheMonitor.Core/README.md

 Allows mods to add new Actor Effects that can be given to players and NPCs.
 Effects can be defined with C# or Json and can use icon and background textures from the mod.
 The Effects module has support for the Particles module.

-### Magic Module

-Status: In Development

-Allows mods to add items that can be used in the new custom magic system.

-### Combat Module

-Status: In Development

-Reworks combat to be less RNG-based by making attacks deal set damage, lowered by defense.

-### Skill Module

-Status: In Development

-Reworks skills to use a point-based system.

-### Boss Module

-Status: In Development

-Allows certain NPCs to be "boss" enemies, which show a health bar on screen and can have special dialogue.

-### Vehicle Module

-Status: In Development

-Allows creating vehicles that can be driven by players.

 ### Weather Module

 Status: In Development